tam17aki/von-mises/README.md

 4. Run `training.py`.
 It performs model training.

 5. Run `evaluate_scores.py`.
-It computes objective scores (PESQ, STOI, LSC).
+It generates reconstructed audio data and computes objective scores (PESQ, STOI, LSC).

 6. Run `evaluate_scores_zerophase.py`.
-It computes objective scores (PESQ, STOI, LSC), where phase spectrum is assumed to be zero (zero-phase).
+It also generates reconstructed audio data and computes objective scores (PESQ, STOI, LSC), where phase spectrum is assumed to be zero (zero-phase).

 7. Run `plot_boxplot.py`.
 It plots boxplot of objective scores.